jwierzbi/jwierzbi.github.io/content/pages/about.rst

 ========

 :slug: about
-:description: A short something about the author of https://jaro.blog.
-Come on
+:description: A short something about the author of https://blog.laobo.dev. \
-              it, let me take your coat and let's get to know each other.
+              Come on in, let me take your coat and let's get to know each \
+              other.

 .. raw:: html